Hiking the Pride Rock Trail: The Southeast Ridge of Puʻu ʻŌhulehule on Oʻahu

 Pride Rock (Puʻu Pueo)

-This rock that sticks out toward Mokoliʻi, located just offshore, is Pride Rock, and it’s the main viewpoint on the trail.
+This rock that sticks out toward Kualoa Ranch and Mokoliʻi, located just offshore, is Pride Rock, and it’s the main viewpoint on the Pride Rock Trail.

-That said, the Southeast Ridge of Puʻu ʻŌhulehule doesn’t stop here.
-Rather, it continues all the way up to the summit, but it quickly becomes far more technical and challenging than everything on the Pride Rock Trail up to this point.
+That said, the Southeast Ridge of Puʻu ʻŌhulehule doesn’t stop here; rather, it continues all the way up to the summit of Puʻu ʻŌhulehule.

 Southeast Ridge of Puʻu ʻŌhulehule

-As previously mentioned, the Southeast Ridge of Puʻu ʻŌhulehule quickly becomes one of the more advanced hikes on the island and should only be attempted by those who are prepared and aware of exactly what they are getting into.
+As previously mentioned, the Southeast Ridge of Puʻu ʻŌhulehule quickly becomes one of the more advanced hikes on the island, meaning it should only be attempted by those who are prepared and aware of exactly what they are getting into.

 That being said, if you are hiking up the Pride Rock Trail to continue further up the ridge, I would say you should have already completed the Puʻu ʻŌhulehule Trail from the main route through Kahana Valley, as this will more than likely be your exit trail off the mountain.